zilliztech/zdoc/docs/tutorials/faqs/faqs-collection.md

 ### Can I migrate data from a serverless cluster to a dedicated cluster?{#can-i-migrate-data-from-a-serverless-cluster-to-a-dedicated-cluster}

 Yes.
 Zilliz Cloud supports migrating data from a serverless cluster to a dedicated cluster.
-For more information about how to migrate data, please refer to [Migrate to Dedicated Cluster](https://docs.zilliz.com/docs/manage-cluster#migrate-to-dedicated-cluster).
+For more information about how to migrate data, please refer to [Migrate Between Clusters](./migrate-beween-clusters).